 Tips for Preparation

-In preparation for an incredible time at conference this year, the HMUN India Team will release a Guide to Delegate Preparation in March so that you can excel at conference.
-If you have questions about position papers, we also provide delegates a Guide to Position Papers.
+In preparation for an incredible time at conference this year, the HMUN India Team offers a Guide to Delegate Preparation so that you can excel at conference.
+If you have questions about position papers, the Guide also includes a sample position paper and explains the ideal format for writing one.

 Like any activity or sport, Model UN takes practice and skill.
 We hope that you will have the opportunity to improve your Model UN skills both before and during your committee at HMUN India.
 If this is your first conference, not to worry!
 Many of our delegates are first timers to Model UN and this webpage and your background guide are your first resources to build the skills necessary to prepare and debate effectively.
 During conference, you will have the opportunity to take part in specialized delegate trainings based on your skill.
 During committee, your committee director is trained to answer any questions you may have.
 Please do not hesitate to ask any of the committee dais staff or Secretariat about any questions about procedure, your topic area, or about Harvard life.
 Committee director e-mails are listed on the Committees page.